Lookup Transform Index

 Purpose: Allows mapping lookup values to separate admin-created values in reports.

-Use Case Example: A funder requires that you only report whether a client's current living situation is Housed, Unhoused or Not Reported.
+Use Case: A funder requires that you only report whether a client's current living situation is Housed, Unhoused or Not Reported.
 You collect this data using the ‘Current Living Situation’ lookup list but currently collect 10 different living situations types.
 You want to create a report that pulls from your current data but shows the funder-required values without having to create a new, funder-specific field.

 Use Case: Pivot a multi-select lookup field into separate columns for each value.